4azuo/GuiGuBaHuang-ModLib/README.md

 - Town manage, declare war to others, build your town, change tax rate, etc...
 - Monster waves
 - Potmon properties auto increase monthly and depend on player properties when summoned
-- NPC auto up level and grade of skills and auto craft new artifact
+- NPCs auto up level and grade of skills and auto craft new artifact
-- NPC/Player trade items in market
+- Allow NPCs/Player trade items in market
 - etc...